 The trail starts fairly steeply on the first section steeper when you climb towards the Sakura-jaya teahouse remains and soon after the Sakura pass.
 The trail then descends and ascends along a ridge until the highlight of today’s walk, the Hyakken-gura pass, where a beautifully positioned Buddhist statue on a hilltop has a backdrop of the most spectacular vista of the trip.
 The impressive Hyakken-gura look out surprises walkers with a lovely panoramic view of the 3600 peaks of Kumano.
 Take a moment to enjoy this stunning view, as pilgrims have been doing for over 1000 years.

 The views from the Sakura-jaya teahouse remains down to the valley and across the mountains are impressive.
-It is said that when the owners of teahouses saw pilgrims approaching from far off in the distance, they would start to cook mochi rice cakes and boil water for tea, to have things ready to serve just as the pilgrims would arrive at the teahouse.
 The trail descends gradually on a forest track into the valley of Kumano Hongu Taisha.
-From here you can catch a bus to Kawayu Onsen where your overnight accommodation is located.
+From here you can catch a bus or continue walking to Kawayu Onsen where your overnight accommodation is located.

 Today you take a bus alongside the Kumanogawa river to the small village of Yakio.
 You’ll find the trailhead right next to the bus stop with stairs leading up to the start of the trail.
 The Kohechi route runs through the central part of the Kii-Peninsula connecting two major sacred sites, Kumano Hongu and Koyasan.
 This is a tough trail and today you will be walking the southern section, over the Hatenashi-toge pass (1,114m).
 This route was mainly used by travelling worshippers and merchants since the medieval period of Japan and is one of the toughest.